gar1t/gage-save/tests/cmd-run.md

 ## Op help

-    >>> use_project("hello")

-    >>> find(".")
+    >>> use_project("hello-project")
-    hello.py
-    vistaml.json

-    >>> run("vml run hello.py --help-op")  # FIXME
+    >>> run("gage run hello --help-op")
-    vml: no such operation hello.py
+    gage: no such operation hello
-    Try 'vml operations' for a list of operations.
+    Try 'gage operations' for a list of operations.
     <exit 1>

 ## Python scripts

-    >>> run("vml run hello.py --test-prompt")  # FIXME
+    >>> run("gage run hello --test-prompt")  # FIXME
-    vml: no such operation hello.py
+    gage: no such operation hello
-    Try 'vml operations' for a list of operations.
+    Try 'gage operations' for a list of operations.
     <exit 1>

 Output should be:

-    You are about to run hello.py
+    You are about to run hello
     Continue?

-    >>> run("vml run hello.py -y")  # FIXME
+    >>> run("gage run hello -y")  # FIXME
-    vml: no such operation hello.py
+    gage: no such operation hello
-    Try 'vml operations' for a list of operations.
+    Try 'gage operations' for a list of operations.
     <exit 1>

 ## Staging

-    >>> run("vml run hello.py --stage --test-prompt")  # FIXME
+    >>> run("gage run hello --stage --test-prompt")  # FIXME
-    vml: no such operation hello.py
+    gage: no such operation hello
-    Try 'vml operations' for a list of operations.
+    Try 'gage operations' for a list of operations.
     <exit 1>

 Output should be:

-    You are about to stage hello.py
+    You are about to stage hello
     Continue?